gmjjatin/baala-fde76/content/pages/about.md

     bulletpoints:
       - title: We love incense sticks
         description: >
-          Now THAT is true, but we love creating incense sticks even more.
+          Now THAT is true, but we love creating incense sticks in an environment-friendly way even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
-We often craft live demos and open source these bad boys [on GitHub](https://github.com/snipcart).
-Matter of fact, this Planty
-          theme [is open source
-          too](https://github.com/snipcart/stackbit-theme-planty)!
-If you spot
-          any bugs, open an issue, and we’ll fire our junior dev.
-Just kidding Michael, you’re good.
+We often craft live demos of how the incense sticks are made from temple flowers.
+We believe in "What comes from temples goes back to them".
         image: images/nan_talk.jpg
       - title: We think 3Rs are the future
         description: >